 Artistic Director – Patrick J O’Reilly

-My name is Patrick J O’Reilly and I am a theatre maker/performer based in Belfast Northern Ireland.
-Since 2016, I have been appointed as Artistic Director for Tinderbox Theatre Company based in Belfast where I have implemented a vision of liberation and playfulness for the development and celebration of artistic collaboration in Ireland.
-My greatest passion lies in the roots of shamanism, ritual and the mask; to connect with the sacred nature of theatre to engage our communities to the power of performance in theatre.
+Patrick is a theatre maker/performer based in Belfast Northern Ireland.
+Since 2016, I have been appointed as Artistic Director for Tinderbox Theatre Company based in Belfast where he has implemented a vision of liberation and playfulness for the development and celebration of artistic collaboration in Ireland.
+His greatest passion lies in the roots of shamanism, ritual and the mask; to connect with the sacred nature of theatre to engage our communities to the power of performance in theatre.

-My training initially followed a vocational path receiving a BA Hons in Brighton back in 2003.
-I subsequently worked as an actor and writer for 7 years before finishing my studies at the Le Coq school in Paris.
+His training initially followed a vocational path receiving a BA Hons in Brighton back in 2003.
+He subsequently worked as an actor and writer for 7 years before finishing studies at the Le Coq school in Paris.

-I work in true collaboration with artists, participants and audiences.
-I believe creativity is a shared experience where we all are equally responsible in creating space and sharing stories as an interdependent ecology.
+He aspires to work in true collaboration with artists, participants and audiences.
+He believes creativity is a shared experience where we all are equally responsible in creating space and sharing stories as an interdependent ecology.

-If you would like to reach out to Patrick or Meg, you can contact us here.
+If you would like to reach out to Patrick, Alice or Ciaran, you can contact us here.

 Tinderbox’s Board of Directors